cetincem/basic-smart-contract/README.md

 - Cannot be modified once deployed (**immutable**).
 - Runs **decentralized** on the blockchain.

+## Hardhat Overview

+Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
+It helps developers manage and automate recurring tasks while remaining extensible for advanced use cases.

+Key Features:

+- **Flexible and Extensible:** Customize and extend functionality with plugins.
+- **Built-in Network:** Comes with Hardhat Network for local testing.
+- **Comprehensive Debugging:** Provides advanced debugging and error reporting tools.

 ## Running a Local Ethereum Network

 You can start a local Ethereum network using Hardhat by running: